gustavo-armenta/CookieAuthenticationSample/README.md

 CookieAuthenticationSample
 ==========================

-Protected SignalR endpoint webhosted or selfhosted can be accessed by authenticated C# and/or JS client
+Protected SignalR endpoint web-hosted or self-hosted can be accessed by authenticated C# and/or JS client

 **CookieAuthenticationSample** demos how to use form/cookie based authentication for different types of signalR connection.

 Solution contains four projects
 --

-- A **web host** project which uses IIS Express with port 8080 as the host and MVC5 form cookie based login pages.
+- A **web host** project which uses IIS Express with port 8080 as the host and MVC5 form cookie based log-in pages.
 It demos how signalR connections can be used inside MVC5 project which requires authentication.

 - A **JavaScript Client** uses IIS Express as the host.
 The client authenticate and perform signalR actions with the server.
 This demos that cross domain functionality works in the server.

 - **CSharpClient** is a console application.
 It demos that how we can use HttpClient to authenticate with the web host, then use signalR with authenticated CookieContainer to communicate with the server.

 - An **OWIN selfhost** project.
-It uses OWIN host to self-host an over simplified http server listening to port 8080.
-It just demos that an authentication can be done, and the clients can also connect to this server instead of the web host.
-Note, the port is the same as in web host.
+It uses OWIN host to self-host an owin HTTP server listening to port 83.
+It simplified the authentication model to only allow user/password pair to log in.
+But it demos the form authentication in an self host environment.

-Walkthrough
+- A **Windows Phone** project and a **Windows Store** project that demos that they can use almost the same code as CSharpClient to perform the authentication and signalR in these platforms.

+Walk through
 =====
-In the following walkthroughs, if you'd like to examine the web traffic, either use browser F12 network tools or Fiddler will work fine.
+In the following walk through, if you'd like to examine the web traffic, either use browser F12 network tools or Fiddler will work fine.
 For any user registration,  let User name = 'user', Password = 'password'.
-This is needed because we hard coded this authentication later in selfhost and CSharpClient for simplification.
+This is needed because we hard coded this authentication later in self-host and CSharpClient for simplification.

-Web host walkthrough
+Web host walk through
 --
 1. Make sure all projects build successfully.
 2. Set Web host as start project
 3. F5/ctrl-f5 to run.
-4. Without login, go to AuthorizeEchoConnection or AuthorizeEchoHub page will require you to login
+4. Without login, go to AuthorizeEchoConnection or AuthorizeEchoHub page will require you to log in
 5. Register User 'user' with Password 'password'
-6. Goto AuthorizeEchoConnection page through menu, it should display like following, which demonstrate how a signalR persistent connection works
+6. Go to AuthorizeEchoConnection page through menu, it should display like following, which demonstrate how a signalR persistent connection works
 	    SignalR Persistent Connection.
 	    Only an authenticated user can connect to this Persistent Connection.
 	    •8/29/2013 17:22 stateChanged: disconnected => connecting